 One of those “needs no introduction” schools, Harvard has been around since 1636 and has long been established as one of the finest universities in the world.
 U.S. News and World Report ranks it No. 2 in National Universities and No. 3 for graduate studies in psychology.

-A hybrid of online and on-campus study, Harvard’s master’s in psychology program is surprisingly approachable given the university’s stature.
-How approachable?
-It costs $17,030 – significantly less than the average on our list.
+A hybrid of online and on-campus study, Harvard’s Master’s in Psychology program is surprisingly approachable given the university’s stature.

 You don’t even have to apply (at first).
 Here’s what you do: just register and take three graduate-level courses in: